 8. Agenda Items for Future Meetings

-Vice President Jerdonek indicated he is scheduling up a BOPEC meeting and will present its annual report at the next Election Commission regular meeting.
+Vice President Jerdonek indicated he is scheduling a BOPEC meeting and will present a draft annual report at the next Election Commission regular meeting.
 Commissioner Hayden Crowley suggests a review of the Elections Department Outreach calendar to identify potential registration events Commissioners can participate in with Department staff.
 President Stone indicated a FIERCE update will not be on October’s meeting agenda as Commissioner Dai said the next FIERCE meeting will take place at the end of October, after the next regularly scheduled Elections Commission meeting.
-President Stone is also drafting the annual report.

-President Stone will seek Commissioners’ requests for the October 18 meeting agenda topics in early October and also said the ‘offsite retreat’ will be scheduled for early December will include a tour of the Department of Elections warehouse at Pier 31 and a meeting at the North Beach Public Library meeting room.
+President Stone will seek Commissioners’ requests for the October 18 meeting agenda topics in early October and also said the “offsite retreat” scheduled for early December will include a tour of the Department of Elections warehouse at Pier 31 and a meeting at the North Beach Public Library meeting room.
 The agenda and specific details for this special meeting will be posted at least 10 days prior to the meeting.

 There were no public commenters.